Zhang Tianxi

-Zhang Tianxi (張天錫; 346–406), original courtesy name Gongchungu (公純嘏), later Chungu (純嘏), nickname Duhuo (獨活), formally Duke Dao of Xiping (西平悼公), was the last ruler of the Chinese state Former Liang.
+Zhang Tianxi (張天錫; 346?–406?), (Note: Zhang's biography in Jin Shu recorded that he was 61 (by East Asian reckoning) when he died soon after Huan Xuan's usurpation in 404.
+However, his biography in Shiliuguo Chunqiu recorded that he was 18 (by East Asian reckoning) when his nephew Xuanjing ascended the throne in 355; the Taiping Yulan, also citing Chunqiu, recorded that Tianxi was 18 (by East Asian reckoning) when he ascended the throne in the 8th year of Xuanjing's reign.
+The last event recorded in his biography in Chunqiu which can be dated was the Battle of Fei River, and the biography did not record his age when he died.) original courtesy name Gongchungu (公純嘏), later Chungu (純嘏), nickname Duhuo (獨活), formally Duke Dao of Xiping (西平悼公), was the last ruler of the Chinese state Former Liang.
 He was the youngest son of Zhang Jun (Duke Zhongcheng), and he seized the throne from his nephew Zhang Xuanjing (Duke Jingdao) in 363.
-During his reign, he claimed vassal status with regard to both Jin Dynasty and Former Qin, but eventually, under Former Qin pressure to completely submit, he tried to resist militarily, but could not and surrendered in 376, ending Former Liang.
-He became a Former Qin official (with the title Marquess of Guiyi (歸義侯)), but after Former Qin's failed attempt to conquer Jin in 383 at the Battle of Fei River, he fled to Jin.
-Although the Jin imperial government was not happy about some of his actions as the ruler of Former Liang (including his vacillation and his use of an era name), it recognized how his ancestors had long formally held out as a Jin vassal, and Emperor Xiaowu restored him to the title of Duke of Xiping.
+During his reign, he claimed vassal status with regards to both Jin Dynasty and Former Qin.
+Eventually, under Former Qin pressure to completely submit, he tried to resist militarily, but was unsuccessful and surrendered in 376, ending Former Liang.
+He became a Former Qin official (Note: with the title Marquess of Guiyi (歸義侯)), but after Former Qin's failed attempt to conquer Jin in 383 at the Battle of Fei River, he fled to Jin.
+Although the Jin imperial government was not happy about some of his actions as the ruler of Former Liang (Note: including his vacillation and his use of a single era name, as opposed to changing the era name with the ascension of a new monarch as was expected from a true vassal), it recognized how his ancestors had long formally held out as a Jin vassal, and Emperor Xiaowu restored him to the title of Duke of Xiping.
 He died in 406, 30 years after his state was destroyed.

 Early life

 Zhang Tianxi was born in 346, the same year that his father Zhang Jun died, and it is not known whether he was born before or after his father's death.
-His mother was Zhang Jun's concubine Lady Liu (but see her article on confusion about his mother's identity).
+His mother was probably Zhang Jun's concubine Lady Liu.
+(Note: See her article on confusion about his mother's identity.)

 Not much is known about Zhang Tianxi's early life other than that in 354, when his older brother Zhang Zuo formally broke away from Jin, Zhang Zuo created him the Marquess of Changning.
 Sometime either during Zhang Zuo's reign or that of his nephew Zhang Xuanjing, who became ruler after the violent and arbitrary Zhang Zuo was overthrown in 355, Zhang Tianxi visited the Jin capital Jiankang, and it was this time that his non-standard, three-character courtesy name Gongchungu was apparently joked about, so he dropped the initial character "Gong" and made it Chungu.